-- (1) The letter "L" denotes the person's long position in the shares.
-The percentage of shareholding was calculated based on Company's total issued shares of 200,000,000 shares as at the date of this annual report. - (2) The Company's ultimate controlling shareholders, Mr. Shi Wei, Mr. Yang Weimin, Ms. Zhang Yitao and Mr. Wang Liang, are parties acting in concert and on 13 October 2019, they entered into written agreement to, among others, confirm their acting-in-concert arrangement.
+- (1) The letter "L" denotes the person's long position in the Shares.
+The percentage of shareholding was calculated based on Company's total issued shares of 200,000,000 Shares as at 31 December 2022. - (2) The Company's ultimate controlling shareholders, Mr. Shi Wei, Mr. Yang Weimin, Ms. Zhang Yitao and Mr. Wang Liang, are parties acting in concert and on 13 October 2019, they entered into written agreement to, among others, confirm their acting-in-concert arrangement.
 Please refer to the section headed "History and Reorganization Parties Acting in Concert" in the Prospectus for further details.
-By virtue of the SFO, each controlling Shareholder is deemed to be interested in the Shares beneficially owned by other controlling Shareholders - (3) Ji Ze Investment is wholly-owned by Mr. Shi Wei.
+By virtue of the SFO, each of them is deemed to be interested in the Shares beneficially owned by the other parties in such acting-in-concert arrangement. - (3) Ji Ze Investment is wholly-owned by Mr. Shi Wei.
 By virtue of the SFO, Mr. Shi Wei, Mr. Yang Weimin, Ms. Zhang Yitao, Mr. Wang Liang, Shun Jia Investment, He Hui Wan Yi Investment and Tai Zhi Feng Investment are deemed to be interested in the Shares held by Ji Ze Investment. - (4) Shun Jia Investment is wholly-owned by Mr. Yang Weimin.
 By virtue of the SFO, Mr. Shi Wei, Mr. Yang Weimin, Ms. Zhang Yitao, Mr. Wang Liang, Ji Ze Investment, He Hui Wan Yi Investment and Tai Zhi Feng Investment are deemed to be interested in the Shares held by Shun Jia Investment. - (5) He Hui Wan Yi Investment is wholly-owned by Ms. Zhang Yitao.
 By virtue of the SFO, Mr. Shi Wei, Mr. Yang Weimin, Ms. Zhang Yitao, Mr. Wang Liang, Ji Ze Investment, Shun Jia Investment and Tai Zhi Feng Investment are deemed to be interested in the Shares held by He Hui Wan Yi Investment. - (6) Tai Zhi Feng Investment is wholly-owned by Mr. Wang Liang.
-By virtue of the SFO, Mr. Shi Wei, Mr. Yang Weimin, Ms. Zhang Yitao, Mr. Wang Liang, Ji Ze Investment, Shun Jia Investment and He Hui Wan Yi Investment are deemed to be interested in the Shares held by Tai Zhi Feng Investment. - (7) The Core Trust Company Limited, as a trustee, holds 20,000,000 Shares on trust under the restricted share unit scheme of the Company through Great Insight Global Limited (the "Nominee").
+By virtue of the SFO, Mr. Shi Wei, Mr. Yang Weimin, Ms. Zhang Yitao, Mr. Wang Liang, Ji Ze Investment, Shun Jia Investment and He Hui Wan Yi Investment are deemed to be interested in the Shares held by Tai Zhi Feng Investment. - (7) The Core Trust Company Limited, as a trustee, holds 20,000,000 Shares on trust under the RSU Scheme through Great Insight Global Limited (the "Nominee").
 The Nominee is wholly-owned by TCT (BVI) Limited, which is in turn wholly-owned by The Core Trust Company Limited.

-Save as disclosed above, the Directors are not aware of any person (other than the Directors or chief executives of the Company) who had interests or short positions in the Shares or underlying Shares which were recorded in the register required to be kept by the Company under section 336 of the SFO.
+Save as disclosed above, as at 31 December 2022, no person, other than the Directors and chief executive of the Company, whose interests are set out in the section "Directors' and Chief Executives' Interests and Short Positions in shares, underlying shares and debentures of the Company and its Associated Corporations" above, had interests or short positions in the Shares or underlying Shares as recorded in the register required to by kept by the Company pursuant to Section 336 of the SFO.